Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: The Idea in a Nutshell

 \section{The Idea in a Nutshell}

-In the current work, we will (apart from digressions to bounds in gauge theories, finite time averaged bounds, and thermalization times) nearly exclusively focus on {\it open} non-relativistic systems $\Lambda$ with a general {\it time independent} global Hamiltonian $H_{\Lambda}$ and examine the associated general equilibrium expectation values.
-For such an open system at temperature $T$, the variance of $H_{\Lambda}$ in thermal equilibrium is given by $k_{B} T^2 C^{(\Lambda)}_v$ where $C^{(\Lambda)}_v$ is the standard constant volume thermodynamic heat capacity of the full system $\Lambda$.
+In the current work, we will largely focus on {\it open} non-relativistic systems $\Lambda$ with a general {\it time independent} global Hamiltonian $H_{\Lambda}$ and examine the associated general equilibrium expectation values.
+For such an open system at a temperature $T$, the variance of $H_{\Lambda}$ in thermal equilibrium is given by $k_{B} T^2 C^{(\Lambda)}_v$ where $C^{(\Lambda)}_v$ is the standard constant volume thermodynamic heat capacity of the full system $\Lambda$.
 A central inequality that we will repeatedly use links the dynamics of general local observables with effective (often exactly computable) thermodynamics,